 Lastly, if an immigration officer shows up on your doorstep and asks to get into your house, you don’t have to open the door for them until they show you a warrant.
 If the officer says that they have the warrant, ask them to slide it under your door.
 Make sure it looks valid.
 Confirm that the information, including your name and address, is correct before opening the door.

 Bear in mind that if the Immigration and Customs Enforcement (ICE) agency issued the warrant and not the court, you don’t have to let agents into your home.
 Also, if the warrant isn’t issued for the search of your home but your arrest, you can meet the officers outside your home.
 Letting them inside may create immigration issues for other people you are living with.
 You don’t have to talk to immigration officers or sign any documents they give you.
 Instead, reach out to our Austin immigration attorney like Michael G. Murray, who will ensure your rights are protected.

 to chop down a tree

 sharpening the axe.

-Our Austin immigration law firm and Texas immigration law offices thoroughly prepare each individual case.
+Our Austin, Texas, and Miami, Florida, law offices thoroughly prepare each individual case.
 We are proud of the fact that many of our immigration cases come to us through referrals from existing clients as well as other attorneys in Miami, Fort Lauderdale, Palm Beaches, and throughout the state of Texas.